raghav739/Music_structure/Udacity-Music_Structure-App-MASTER/Udacity-Music_Structure-App-MASTER/README.md

 Copyright (c) 2017 Raghav Vasudeva

-Besides the above notice, the following license applies and this license notice must be included in all works derived from this project.(additional file of liscence has been added to the repo.)
+Besides the above notice, the following license applies and this license notice must be included in all works derived from this project.(additional file of license has been added to the repo.)

 MIT License